GECKODocs/docs2/docs/tasks.md

 A date-picker whereby tasks with a due date on or after the selected date will be displayed.
 - **Due Date to**
 A date-picker whereby tasks with a due date on or before the selected date will be displayed.
+- **User**
+A multi-select field whereby tasks where the selected user is an assignee will be displayed.
+All users selected when field is empty.
+- **Tags**
+A multi-select field whereby tasks labelled with selected tags will be displayed.
+All tags selected when field is empty.
 - **ID**
 A search field where you can type tasks IDs to find specific tasks.
 - **Tasks with comments**